nikitasadoviy-wq/ntlinux/README.md

-ntlinux
+# ntlinux

 Experimental Windows NT kernel compatibility layer for Linux.

-Description
+## Description

-`ntlinux` is a project aimed at running Windows kernel-mode components on Linux by providing a compatibility layer for Windows NT kernel interfaces and driver execution.
+`ntlinux` is an experimental project exploring whether selected Windows kernel-mode components (`.sys` drivers) can be analyzed and eventually executed through a native Linux compatibility environment without running a complete Windows kernel.

-The long-term goal is to allow supported Windows applications and games that depend on Windows kernel drivers to work on Linux without requiring a Windows installation.
+The long-term goal is to provide the NT kernel interfaces and semantics required by supported Windows kernel-mode components.

-The project is currently in the analysis stage.
-The first part focuses on analyzing Windows PE/COFF kernel drivers and understanding the NT kernel APIs they use.
+The project is currently in the **static analysis and reverse-engineering stage**.

-Goal

-The intended architecture:

 ```text
 Windows Application / Game